Management Information Systems

-The Department of Business and Entrepreneurship at Chatham University has received specialized accreditation for its business programs through the International Accreditation Council for Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
+The Department of Business & Data Science at Chatham University has received specialized accreditation for its business programs through the International Accreditation Council for Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
 See our public disclosure of Student Achievement.View Accredited Programs (PDF) : Checkerboard 5 - Accreditation, Student Achievement, and Outcomes

 College of Distinction